Eckhardo/Aige_SpringBoot/README.md

 # Aige_SpringBoot
-Spring RESTful Web Services for the Retrieval of Shipment-related Data:
+A Microservice for the Retrieval of Shipment-related Data using Spring Boot, Docker and Kubernetes.
-This is a Spring Boot Application which uses Spring Data (Hibernate) and a MySQL database.
-Tne correpsponding Web Client is an Angular 5 Single Page Application which is located in an own Repository (see Aige_Angular).
+The Spring Boot Application uses Spring Data (Hibernate) and is connected to dockerized MySQL database running with Kubernetes.
+The corresponding Web Client is a dockerized Angular 6 Single Page Application which is located in an own Repository and which also runs as a Kubernetes Pod/Service (see Aige_Angular).